FAQs

 We know starting therapy can come with a lot of questions and we are here to make the process feel as clear and supportive as possible.
 Below are some of the most common questions we receive from new clients and families.

-Choosing a self-pay practice can come with several benefits:
+Choosing a self-pay practice can offer meaningful benefits:

-Access to specialized care: We focus on evidence-based treatments like CBT and ERP, which are often difficult to find in-network.
+• Specialized treatment: Our team focuses on evidence-based approaches like CBT and ERP, which are often difficult to find in-network.

-If you're not sure whether your insurance offers out-of-network reimbursement, we’re happy to provide a list of helpful questions you can ask your insurance provider.
+If you’re unsure whether your policy includes out-of-network reimbursement, we can provide a list of helpful questions to ask your insurance provider so you’ll know exactly what to expect.

 • All of our individual therapy services are currently offered via secure, HIPAA-compliant telehealth.
-This allows us to serve clients across the state of Florida (and Washington state, for select therapists), making therapy more accessible for busy families, students, and individuals.
+This allows us to serve clients across the state of Florida, making therapy more accessible for busy families, students, and individuals.

-Virtual therapy has been shown to be highly effective for anxiety and OCD treatment, especially when using Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP).
+Virtual therapy has been shown to be highly effective for anxiety disorder, OCD treatment, and related conditions, especially when using Cognitive Behavioral Therapy (CBT) and Exposure and Response Prevention (ERP).
 In fact, working virtually often allows clients to complete exposures in their real-life environments - at school, at home, in social settings - making progress even more applicable and sustainable.

 We’ve found that many clients, particularly children and teens, feel more comfortable opening up and practicing skills in the environments where they actually face their triggers.